serokell/blog-posts/Alex and Happy Part 2/article.md

 ## Happy vs. Megaparsec

-Happy is a parser generator that generates LALR(1) (bottom-up) parsers, which is a more performant yet less powerful version of LR(1) parsers.
+Happy is a [parser generator](https://web.mit.edu/6.005/www/fa15/classes/18-parser-generators/) that generates LALR(1) (bottom-up) parsers, which are more performant yet less powerful than regular LR(1) parsers.

 Meanwhile, Haskell libraries such as Megaparsec work best on LL(1) or LL(∞) grammars.
 They're implemented as recursive descent parsers (top-down parsers) with backtracking.

 As such, these libraries have caveats like not being able to handle left-recursion.
 Their performance can also exponentially degrade due to backtracking.

-While comparing the implementations of both parsing techniques is beyond the scope of this post, you can read two suggested blog posts for more information: [From recursive descent to LR parsing](https://www.abubalay.com/blog/2021/12/31/lr-control-flow) and [Which Parsing Approach?](https://tratt.net/laurie/essays/entries/which_parsing_approach.html).
+While comparing the implementations of both parsing techniques is beyond the scope of this post, you can read these two blog posts for more information: [From recursive descent to LR parsing](https://www.abubalay.com/blog/2021/12/31/lr-control-flow) and [Which Parsing Approach?](https://tratt.net/laurie/essays/entries/which_parsing_approach.html).

 Another difference between these libraries is that Happy is a parser generator.
-It means that instead of writing Haskell files (`.hs`) like you do with Megaparsec, you will write Happy (`.y`) files.
-Those will generate Haskell files with implementations of the parser recognizing the described grammar.
+Instead of writing Haskell (`.hs`) files like you do with Megaparsec, you will write Happy (`.y`) files.
+They, in turn, will generate Haskell files with parsers for the described grammars.

-To sum it up, here are some pros and cons of Happy in comparison to Megaparsec:
+To sum it up, here are some pros and cons of Happy in comparison to Megaparsec.

-Pros:
+**Pros:**
 * Parser generators report ambiguous grammars to the user, creating greater trust in the parser's output and saving from debugging headaches.
 * Bottom-up parsers can handle left-recursion, while top-down parsers can't.
 * The performance will be more predictable, as Megaparsec can cause exponential time complexity with the use of `try`.
 In addition, Happy's "static" generated LALR algorithm has better known complexity constraints.
 * Dealing with operator precedence and associativity requires less labor.
 In Megaparsec, there are standard tools like [`makeExprParser`](https://hackage.haskell.org/package/parser-combinators-1.3.0/docs/Control-Monad-Combinators-Expr.html#v:makeExprParser) to deal with them, but once you need something that is non-standard, you'll need to write more non-trivial parser rules by hand.

-Cons:
+**Cons:**
 * Less idiomatic, as you need to write Happy grammars instead of Haskell code.
 * Less flexible since you can't change Happy’s algorithm.
 Meanwhile, parser combinators enable you to easily create your own functions.

-## How it works
+## How Happy's parsers work

-An in-depth explanation of how an LR(1) parser works is well beyond the scope of this tutorial.
-For this, we recommend you read our article on [how to Implement an LR(1) Parser](https://serokell.io/blog/how-to-implement-lr1-parser).
+An in-depth explanation of how an LALR(1) parser works is well beyond the scope of this tutorial.
+For more info on this, we recommend you read our article on [how to implement an LR(1) Parser](https://serokell.io/blog/how-to-implement-lr1-parser).
 We will, however, introduce a few basic concepts required to understand this article better.

-### High-level overview of parsing
+### Formal grammar

 When talking about parsing, we generally imply we're parsing some language, a formal language in the case of programming languages.
 But what is a language?

-The formal theory of language offers a very simple answer: a **language** is a (likely infinite) set of all grammatically correct sentences.
+Formal language theory offers a very simple answer: a language is a (likely infinite) set of all grammatically correct sentences.
-Now, a "sentence" is used in a very general sense in this case, as in a complete program in C would still constitute a "sentence".
+Now, the word "sentence" is used in a very general sense here – a complete MiniML program would still constitute a sentence.

 Well, but how do you describe an infinite set of sentences?
-By specifying how how to build any arbitrary sentence.
+You do that by specifying how how to build any arbitrary sentence.

-This description is called a **formal grammar**.
+This description is called the formal grammar of the language.
-The usual approach uses strings substitutions to construct a sentence.
+The usual approach uses string substitutions to construct a sentence.
-The process of constructing a sentence itself is called a **derivation** process, which is represented as a sequence of substituions called a _derivation chain_.
+The process of constructing a sentence itself is called the derivation process, which is represented as a sequence of substitutions called a derivation chain.
-Either can be called simply _derivation_ for short.
+We can refer to either as **derivation**.

+We start with a special symbol called the start non-terminal.
+Then, we find and replace symbols according to our substitution rules.
+Once we have replaced everything we could have replaced, we stop.

+The symbols to be replaced are called **non-terminals**, and the symbols they are ultimately replaced by are called **terminals**.
+Non-terminals denote things that do not occur in the language itself.
+Terminals are usually the lexical items of the language – you can think of them being the "words" of the language.
+They are called so because derivation terminates on them.

+The rules for substituting symbols are called **production rules**.
+They are the rules that define the grammar (and, by extension, the language).
+In formal language theory, we usually write them as `alpha -> beta`, where `alpha` is called the production head, and `beta` the production body.
+In each step of derivation, some head is replaced by its corresponding body.

+### Bottom-up parsing

-Parsing is in some sense a process inverse to derivation: instead of building an arbitrary sentence, we're given a sentence and want to recovery the derivation that produced it.
+Parsing is, in a sense, a process inverse to derivation.
+Instead of building an arbitrary sentence, we're given a sentence and tasked with recovering the derivation that produced it.

+There are two broad approaches to accomplish that.
+We could try to run the derivation process forwards, but at each step choose the substitution that would get us closer to the input string.
+This is top-down parsing.
+Not all grammars work well with this approach, but it is arguably more straightforward.

+Or we could run the derivation process in reverse by finding a production rule whose body matches some of the input string.
+We do that until we're back at the starting non-terminal.
+This is bottom-up parsing.
+It works well with more grammars (still not all of them, though), and that's the approach Happy adheres to.

-In our case, at each parsing step, we want to build an **abstract syntax tree** (AST), which is a data structure that describes the exact structure of the language we're parsing.
+In our case, we want to generate a bottom-up parser that will build an **abstract syntax tree** (AST), which is a data structure that describes the exact structure of the language we're parsing.

 For an input like `-42 * f x`, we'd get a tree that looks like this:

 ```haskell
 EBinOp _ (ENeg _ (EInt _ 42)) (Times _) (EApp _ (EVar _ "f") (EVar "x"))
 ```

-Or, better visualized like this:
+It can be better visualized like this:

 ```haskell
                           EBinOp _